briancullinan/morpheus/README.md

 1) DONE: Componentize engine, combine with Ace9
-2) Give Morpheus form, animations and world geometry, tc_vis for tracemap grid snapping, Morpheus offers you a quine.
+2) Give Morpheus form, animations and world geometry, tc_vis for tracemap grid snapping, Morpheus offers you a quine. use Q3 materials and vertexes as gravitational points for the code syntax tree to "fit" the code to the 3D model to make it look like I'm programming a Jesus face, or like how Neo reached into repair the bad code.
+Or like a https://en.wikipedia.org/wiki/Method_of_loci
 3) Modularize goals, separate QVMs
 4) POC DONE: Stream browser automation through plugin
 5) Automate LinkedIn lobby, find gamers